 The French Pyrénées are a wonderland of exploration and intrigue with many areas often overlooked in search of the more famous cols.
 Our Undiscovered Pyrénées week is all about heading off the beaten track, taming rugged wilderness and riding in awe at what can so easily be missed.
 We’ve continually been amazed by what we’ve found when heading into the unknown and now we want to unlock the secrets that we’ve found with you.
 With full support from The Col Collective let us show you another side to the Pyrénées that’ll continue to enrich your soul for years to come.

 WHO’S IT FOR?

 This week is for those that may have already conquered the more famous cols and are looking to discover new and untapped areas of the Pyrénées.
-It’s the hardest week we do in terms of ride length and elevation gain (835km and 14,000m elevation) so is not for the faint hearted.
-A solid level of mountain cycling experience is recommended, with the fitness to ride multiple big days back to back.
-This week is also perfect for anyone that is training for, or have ambitions of one day taking on a multi-day event such as the Haute Route as the format and level of difficulty will provide excellent experience for such an undertaking.
-Typically days include 3 climbs, 2,500m of elevation gain and are up to 130km in length.
-With approximately 14,000m elevation gain across the week there’s no denying this is going to be a tough but truly rewarding week with The Col Collective.
+As with our Grand Cols week a good level of mountain cycling experience is recommended, with the fitness to typically ride 4-5 hours per day back to back.
+Typically days include 2 climbs, up to 2,500m of elevation gain and are from between 90km to 120km in length.
+There’s no denying this is going to be a challenging week, but we want you to take your time and enjoy a beautiful and truly rewarding week with The Col Collective.